Trolleybuses in Cleethorpes: History

 Cleethorpes had been served by a tramway since 1877 when the Great Grimsby Street Tramways, which had been operating in Grimsby since 1881, extended their main line over the boundary and along Grimsby Road to terminate at the junction with Poplar Road.
 Like so many similar tramways at the time, the horses were replaced by electric tramcars, with the new vehicles taking over from 7 December 1901.
-The tramway continued in private ownership until in 1922, Grimsby Corporation exercised their rights under the Tramways Act (1870) to buy the portion of it that was in the borough.
+The tramway continued in private ownership until in 1922, Grimsby Corporation exercised their rights under the Tramways Act 1870 (33 & 34 Vict. c.
+78) to buy the portion of it that was in the borough.
 Negotiations took nearly three years to complete, but on 6 April 1925 they paid the tramway company £109,848, and took over 70 percent of the system and 13 tramcars, leaving them just the 1.9 mi in Cleethorpes, some tramcars and the main depot.
 Grimsby converted the Riby Square to Welholme Road branch to trolleybus operation on 3 October 1926, extending it to Weelsby Road, but the main Grimsby to Cleethorpes route remained a joint operation between Grimsby Corporation and the Tramway company.

-In 1928, Cleethorpes obtained the Cleethorpes Urban District Council Act (1928), giving them powers to operate the tramway within their area, which would give them time to convert it to a trolleybus route should they decide to buy it.
-No action was taken immediately, but in 1932 the Tramway company were looking seriously at the possibility of running trolleybuses in Cleethorpes instead of the trams, and reached an agreement with Grimsby that if they converted their part of the joint route between the towns, Grimsby would reciprocate, allowing a through service to continue to operate.
+In 1928, Cleethorpes obtained the Cleethorpes Urban District Council Act 1928 (18 & 19 Geo.
+5. c. lxxvi), giving them powers to operate the tramway within their area, which would give them time to convert it to a trolleybus route should they decide to buy it.
+No action was taken immediately, but in 1932 the tramway company were looking seriously at the possibility of running trolleybuses in Cleethorpes instead of the trams, and reached an agreement with Grimsby that if they converted their part of the joint route between the towns, Grimsby would reciprocate, allowing a through service to continue to operate.
 Both sides were ready to proceed by 1935, but the Tramway company agreed to sell the remainder of the tramway to Cleethorpes in 1935, and once negotiations were completed, Cleethorpes paid £50,000 for the tramcars, the power station and the depot, taking over responsibility on 15 July 1936.
 Cleethorpes became a municipal borough on 23 September 1936, and the transport department became Cleethorpes Corporation Transport.